Background pattern

 Angifen contains flurbiprofen.
 Flurbiprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
 These medicines work by modifying the body's response to pain, swelling, and fever.

-You should consult a doctor if symptoms worsen or do not improve after 3 days of treatment.
+You should consult a doctor if your symptoms worsen or do not improve after 3 days of treatment.

 Do not takeAngifen

-• if after taking any other NSAID you have had gastrointestinal bleeding or perforation, severe colitis, or blood disorders.
+• if after taking any other NSAID, you have had gastrointestinal bleeding or perforation, severe colitis, or blood disorders.

 • if you are in the last trimester of pregnancy.